 Visual agnosia refers to the inability to recognize objects through vision, despite normal visual function.

 Patients with visual agnosia can usually recognize an object by using their other senses, however.
-For instance, they could identify a cup by holding it.
+For instance, they could identify a cup by holding it and feeling its shape and texture.

 Some common types of visual agnosia include the following: